t2ance/Predictor-Feedback-Control/README.md

 We mainly rely on [pytorch](https://pytorch.org/).
 Please first install pytorch following the instruction from the website.

-Besides, two packages are required.
+Besides, two packages are required and installed by
 ```
 pip install tqdm neuraloperator
 ```